dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-post.md

 ## Overview
 A minimal example to make a `POST` HTTPS request.
 The purpose of this dapp is only to show how to make HTTP requests from a canister.

 The sample code is in both Motoko and Rust.
-This sample canister sends a `POST` request to a free API where we can verify the headers and body from teh canister are what we expect.
+This sample canister sends a `POST` request with some JSON to a free API where we can verify the headers and body were sent correctly.

 **The main intent of this canister is to show developers how to make idempotent `POST` requests.**